chengsoonong/mclass-sky/projects/david/plan.md

 7 Oct
 - Cutting Plane for Active Learning (Louche and Ralaivola)

-26 Oct
+27 Oct
-- Assignment (10 marks): Complete experiment in Louche and Ralaivola with ACCPM, compare to active SVM.
-Show results for a subset of SDSS.
+- Assignment (10 marks): Complete experiment following the Louche and Ralaivola paper, comparing the center being (i) the analytic center; (ii) a uniformly sampled point; and (if time permits) (iii) the Chebyshev center.
+Show results for the Iris dataset and diabetes dataset.

 4 Nov
-- Tentative seminar date (10%)
+- Seminar date (10%)
-- Tentative report date (60%)
+- Report submission date (60%)

 ## References